Prospective Sloan Students

 Learn more about each of our degree programs:

-Standard Program Two year Master of Health Administration (MHA) degree for students who have already completed their undergraduate degree.
+Standard Program Two-year Master of Health Administration (MHA) degree.

 MHA/MPA Dual Degree Program Dual 3-year MHA/MPA program in cooperation with the Cornell Institute for Public Affairs.

-The standard MHA program, the MHA portions of the five-year program, and the MHA/MBA program are all accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
+BS/MHA Program Combined 5-year BS/MHA program only for specific current Human Ecology and CALS majors.
+The standard MHA program and the MHA portions of our other degree programs are all accredited by the Commission on Accreditation of Healthcare Management Education.

 Who Should Apply?

-The Sloan Program seeks applicants with all levels of experience and academic preparation who have a strong desire to hold leadership positions in the health care industry.
-Some training in statistics, accounting, and economics, as well as familiarity with basic computer applications is desirable.
-Superior oral and written communication skills are strongly recommended.
-Previous job and/or community service experience is a plus.
+The Sloan Program seeks to matriculate a cohort of 35 applicants with all levels of experience and academic preparation who have a strong aptitude to hold leadership positions in the health care industry.
+Some training in statistics, accounting, and economics, as well as familiarity with basic computer applications is recommended.
+Superior oral and written communication skills are expected.
+Previous job and/or community service experience is desired.
 Please review the links above for any degree-specific prerequisites.

 Arrange a campus visit:

-Visiting campus offers an excellent opportunity to talk with students and faculty, visit classes and see the Cornell campus and Ithaca.
-To arrange a campus visit, please contact Associate Director, Julie Carmalt, at email@example.com.
+Visiting campus offers an excellent opportunity to talk with students and faculty, visit classes and see the Cornell campus and Ithaca community.
+To arrange a campus visit, send an email request and your resume to Shannon Lupo, Sloan Program Assistant, at email@example.com.